 While I love microfiber towels, even the best workout towels will degrade with each washing.
 If you don’t want to constantly buy new gym towels, then cotton might be better for your budget.
 To get the best of both worlds, choose bamboo gym towels.
 They cost more initially but pay off because they withstand hundreds of washings.

 How to Use a Gym Towel

 Whenever you are going to lay down on a piece of equipment, spread the gym towel underneath you.
 The towel creates a barrier between your body and the equipment.
 The towel protects your body from any gross bacteria lurking on the equipment and protects the equipment from your sweat.

 Never use your gym towel to wipe away sweat on your body.
 That would be gross!
-Instead, have a smaller towel for wiping sweat off of your face.
+Instead, have a smaller towel for wiping the sweat off of your face.

 Caring for Your Gym Towel

-First thing you need to know is to NEVER USE BLEACH OR FABRIC SOFTENER on microfiber towels!
+The first thing you need to know is to NEVER USE BLEACH OR FABRIC SOFTENER on microfiber towels!
 The bleach will destroy the fibers whereas the fabric softener causes a waxy film on the fibers (thus preventing them from being absorbent).

 The right way to clean microfiber towels is to wash them separately in warm water and then air dry.

 You really shouldn’t wash microfiber with other materials because contact with the other fabrics will cause the microfiber to wear down.
 However, I personally am not going to run an entire load of laundry for two towels!
 So, yes, I wash my microfiber gym towels with other laundry and accept that they might wear down a bit faster.